-The federal Clean Water Act gives authority to each state to issue a 401 Water Quality Certification (401 Certification) for any project that needs a Federal 404 Permit.
-The 401 Certification is a verification by the state that the project will not violate water quality standards.
-The department works with applicants to avoid and minimize impacts to water.
-As part of the 401 Certification, the department may require actions on projects to protect water quality.
-These required actions are called conditions.
+Section 401 of the Clean Water Act gives authority to each state to issue a Water Quality Certification (401 Certification) for any project requiring a federal permit or license.
+This authority is given in order for the state to verify the project does not violate state water quality standards.
+To help applicants avoid and minimize impacts to water quality, the department may require actions (conditions) on projects as part of a 401 Certification.

 Following is information about how to apply for a 401 Certification, along with information about the conditions that will apply for 404 Nationwide Permits in Missouri.